 3. Weaken the Immune System

 Statins interfere with the body’s use of CoQ10, a substance which supports the immune, nervous, and musculoskelatal systems, and at its most base level is absolutely critical for mitochondrial health 4

 One study found that a variety of statins impact carbohydrate metabolism negatively, and increase the incidence of new onset diabetes (NOD)5

 Millions of Americans who haven’t been diagnosed with heart disease are taking these drugs to lower slightly elevated cholesterol.
 Personally, I’m very glad I dodged this bullet.
 My cholesterol is over 200 and as a middle aged woman I am the perfect candidate for this class of drugs.
 When offered to me I turned statins down as I was told side effects could include muscle aches, flu-like symptoms, and more.
 I had no interest in compromising my daily quality of life for an unclear long term gain.

 As someone diagnosed with multiple sclerosis, a severe neurological disorder, I am very fortunate that I said no to statins.
 Why?
 Because the brain is 2% of the body’s weight, but contains 25% of its cholesterol.7 In my continuous, ongoing investigation to heal this condition and rebuild my myelin sheaths, I have found that I need more fat, not less!

-In 2014, I went on a high-fat ketogenic diet which has helped my neurological issues, given me more energy, and has not increased my cholesterol levels whatsoever.
+In 2014, I went on a high-fat Keto Diet which has helped my neurological issues, given me more energy, and has not increased my cholesterol levels whatsoever.